Get 20% discount for first purchase

 Finding the right washing schedule involves understanding your hair’s needs and your daily routine.
 If you lead an active lifestyle or live in a humid climate, you may need to wash more frequently.
 On the other hand, less active individuals or those in cooler climates might get away with washing less often.
 Testing different schedules and paying attention to how your hair responds will help you find the most suitable routine.
 Using a hair diary to note the condition of your hair after each wash can be beneficial.

-What To Do Between Washes
+What To Do Between Washes?

 Between washes, it’s essential to maintain your hair’s health and appearance.
 Using dry shampoo can absorb excess oil and add volume.
 Spritzing your hair with water or a leave-in conditioner helps to refresh curls and add moisture.
 Gentle daily detangling with your fingers or a wide-tooth comb can prevent knots.
 Additionally, wearing protective hairstyles like braids or buns can reduce the need for frequent washing.